ferristseng/EW-L2-plot-marker/README.md

 # Lesson 2 - Exploring the Map

+In the lesson, we'll be looking at some features of the `ipyleaflet` Map, and practicing how to navigate through documentation for a Python library.

 ### 0. Create a new Jupyter Notebook

 Create a new Jupyter notebook for this lesson.